 NEED MUSIC PRODUCTION?
 Here to help!

 Do you need help shaping your ideas?
 I’m not only a mix engineer – as an award-winning composer and multi-instrumentalist I have the skills to help you write your songs and provide anything from beats, guitar parts, arrangements or even full orchestrations.
 When it comes to expressing the things that matter to you most in a song, it’s great to have someone on your side who is fluent in melodic, harmonic, rhythmic and structural development.
 I can give you as much help as you need: from advice as a second pair of ears to full-on music production.
-Wether you want to do a single song, an EP or a full album productions, I’m happy to help.
+Whether you want to do a single song, an EP or a full album production, I’m happy to help.

 Here are a couple of options: